muchimi/JoystickGremlinEx/docs/overview.md

 GremlinEx handles multiple inputs and outputs concurrently.
 Routing can change mappings based on conditions, modes and states, and this can be changed dynamically on the fly.

-As of M76T68, GremlinEx supports using vJoy as an input and output device simultaneously.
+As of M76T68, GEX supports using vJoy as an input and output device simultaneously.
 This enables scenarios where an input in GremlinEx triggers map to a vJoy device, and when that vJoy device changes, it triggers an input back into GremlinEx to trigger more actions.
 This can create loops, so care should be excercised to not build a loop regardless of the sequence of events.
 GremlinEx does not check for loops as they are too expensive performance wise to detect and guard against at runtime.

 ### Agreggation of multiple devices